What this is

 This is a how-to on building your own inexpensive LED lamp to illuminate watches for lume photography and measurements.
 It's got two stages, one involving no effort, and the second involving soldering, wiring and a few other simple skills.
 The final product is useful for lume photographs, luminosity measurements and seeing just how bright your watch can glow.The problems solved here

-My photometer needs light to charge the lume on the watches.
-The ISO spec calls for
+- My photometer needs light to charge the lume on the watches.
+The ISO spec calls for - D65 (daylight spectrum) lamp at either - 200 lux for 30 minutes or

 - 400 lux for 20 minutes